Can Staying at Disney World Still Be Magical after Covid-19? Is it Worth Staying on Property at Disney World Right Now

 Walt Disney World in Orlando, Florida has changed some things that were once considered an extreme perk for staying “on property” as a WDW guest.

 No More Magical Express

 Effective 2022, the Magical Express, the complimentary shuttle system from Orlando International Airport to WDW will stop operations.
 If you are landing at the airport up until 12/31/2021, you can take the complimentary voyage, but on 1/1/2022, you will need to find alternate transportation.
 Disney is doing this as a cost-saving measure of course.
 I am sure they have done their research on where they can cut some expenses that do not yield additional revenue for them, and the Magical Express was one of them.
 There are so many ride-sharing services – Uber, Lyft, Taxi, etc- that there is plenty of opportunities to find a ride between the airport and your hotel.
 Eventually, there will is a high-speed train that is currently being built from the airport to Disney Springs, but that seems inconvenient if you have all your luggage with you.
 Disney will still offer the Skyliner and the internal Disney Bus system from hotel to park, but the Magical Express is gone.
 (Learn more about Getting Around at Walt Disney World here)

 No More Fast Passes or Dining Plans – For Now

-What previously disappeared with the re-opening in July, was the discontinuing of the Fast Pass system.
+What previously disappeared with the re-opening in July, was the discontinuation of the Fast Pass system.
 This is to be determined if it is coming back or not, but if you were staying at a Disney World Resort or Good Neighbor Hotel, a benefit was being able to book your fast passes at least 60 days in advance, when regular day ticket holders could only book 30 days in advance.
-The Dining Plan has also been discontinued with the re-opening, which was offered again to WDW guests & Good Neighbor Hotel guests.
+The Dining Plan has also been discontinued during the re-opening, which was offered again to WDW guests & Good Neighbor Hotel guests.

 No More Extra Magic Hours